exposit/pythia-oracle/README.md

-#### Experiencing some issues on Windows (I'm using a Mac).
-Will look into actual releases asap.
-Sorry about that.
+#### Windows issues should be fixed; if anyone's on Windows and having path errors, either update to the newest pythia.py script or try reversing the slashes in changing resources/defaults/current_game.txt.

 #### Pythia-Oracle
 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
 Eventually I'll make a more detailed project page.
 Likely, anyway.